wuxxin/welltrack/dev/development.md

 - Makefile: central make file for building and developing
     - `make` or `make help` for usage
-    - `buildenv`             Create build environment
+    - `buildenv`             Create build environment in $PWD/.venv
     - `clean`                Remove test and build artifacts
     - `clean-all`            Remove environment and all artifacts
     - `docs`                 Make Onlinepage and WebApp
-    - `docs-serve `          HTTP Serve Documentation on port 8000
+    - `docs-serve`           HTTP Serve Documentation on port 8000
     - `docs-serve-ssl`       HTTPS Serve Documentation on port 8443
     - `lab`                  Edit welltrack-lab.py in marimo
     - `lint`                 Run Linting